-Racial, Ethnic, and Religious Harassment Policy - see the Board of Trustees Policy Manual portion of this University Manual.
+The Racial, Ethnic, and Religious Harassment Policy has been established by action of the Vincennes University Board of Trustees.
+For a complete text of the policy, see Section C-IX PERSONNEL of this University Manual.

 Sexual Harassment Policy

 Vincennes University does not tolerate sexual harassment of any kind.
 All employees must avoid offensive or inappropriate sexual behavior at work and are responsible for ensuring that the workplace is free from sexual harassment.